NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 2.3 New standards and interpretations not yet mandatorily applicable

-The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
 The following new standards and interpretations have been issued, but are not yet effective.
 The Group plans to adopt these new standards and interpretations on their required effective dates and does not expect any material impact as a result of their adoption.

 •Amendments to IAS 1: Classification of Liabilities as Current or Non-current